dedoai/ddai-web-site/content/en/_index.md

     text: "Sign up to gain early access to our platform and take control of your data today."
     icon: "/assets/images/home/members-ico-usr.webp"

+newsletter:
+  title: "dedoAI Newsletter"
+  text: "Get the latest updates from dedoAI.
+Discover exciting developments, partnerships, and breakthroughs as we revolutionize the data economy and shape the future of data democratization and blockchain technology."
+  img: "/assets/images/home/members-cover-plchldr.webp"
+  placeholder: "Enter your email!"
+  confirm: "Successful subscribed"
+  error: "Problem ssubscibing"
+  btn_txt: "Subscribe"
+  btn_link: "#"

 ---
 {{< wrap >}}
 {{< section "home/hero">}}